achen-temp/ecommerce-microservice/README.md

 Two versions of kafka is used - apache kafka and spring kafka.
 For the kafka server, this project use the complimentary plan from an online kafka hoster.
 Apache kafka is implemented using a while(true) loop and the consumer class is running in a separate thread.
 Spring kafka consumer is implemented using the kafkalistener annotation.

 docker image is generated in the account service using boost maven plugin.

+### fOR TUTORIAL PURPOSE
+download the package without spring cloud and add the spring cloud components stepwisely. refer the the package with spring cloud for better understanding and correct implementation.